Bach Flow on Homogeneous Products: Introduction

 \section{Introduction}

 In four dimensions, Bach flow is a solution to

-where the Bach tensor $B$ is the gradient of the Weyl energy functional.
+where $B$ is the Bach tensor and $S$ is scalar curvature for the metric~$g$.
 This serves as a concrete motivating example of a higher-order intrinsic curvature flow.
-Such flows, including flow by the ambient obstruction tensor, flow by the gradient of the total curvature energy functional, have been of interest recently.
-See for example\cite{BahuaudHelliwell1}, \cite{BahuaudHelliwell2}, and with related work found in \cite{Streets}, \cite{Bour}, \cite{Lopez}, and \cite{Ho}.
+Such flows, including flow by the ambient obstruction tensor and flow by the gradient of the total curvature energy functional, have been of interest recently.
+See for example \cite{BahuaudHelliwell1,BahuaudHelliwell2}, and with related work found in \cite{Bour,Ho,Lopez, Streets}.